Ezzatollah Zarghami: Controversy

 Zarghami got into an argument with President Rouhani at a meeting of the Supreme Council of the Cultural Revolution, in which he accused Rouhani of making remarks that were "against Islamic and revolutionary values."

 Presidential nomination

 2017 election

 On 15 March 2017, Zarghami announced his candidacy for 2017 presidential election via his social media accounts.
 He said he "has felt the responsibility to fix the country’s management structure on a macro scale", accepting "the invitation of the Popular Front of Islamic Revolution Forces".
 Zarghami who was speculated as a potential candidate since late 2014, denied the possibility of his own candidacy in November 2015.

 2021 election

 Zarghami announced his candidacy for the 2021 presidential election during an interview with Arman Newspaper, stating that "I have come to the conclusion that elections, in general, are a pain in the neck".
-Many speculate that Zarghami sides with Supreme Leader Khamenei, seeking to abolish the position of presidency in Iran in favor of a more heavily parliamentary system.
+Many speculate that Zarghami sides with Supreme Leader Ali Khamenei, seeking to abolish the position of presidency in Iran in favor of a more heavily parliamentary system.
 However, his nomination was rejected by the Guardian Council.